sanjanamb06/Travia/CONTRIBUTING.md

 ## 📜 License

-By contributing to this project, you agree that your contributions will be licensed under the [`Coming Soon`]
+By contributing to this project, you agree that your contributions will be licensed under the `Coming Soon` .

 ![Line](https://user-images.githubusercontent.com/85225156/171937799-8fc9e255-9889-4642-9c92-6df85fb86e82.gif)